It’s too easy to waste money when it comes to advertising on Facebook.

 Check your analytics.
 As a rule of thumb, make sure that your frequency stays below 3.

-If it starts to creep up, change the ad or discontinue it completely.
+If it starts to creep up, change the ad, or discontinue it altogether.

-Attention Grabbing Images Can Lower Your Facebook CPM
+Use Attention-Grabbing Images to Reduce Your Facebook CPM

 Let’s start with the size.
 Facebook recommends an image that’s 1,200 x 628 pixels.
 If you can’t get to that exact size, at least go with the ratio: 1.91:1.

 Next, make sure that your image looks professional.
-Remember, that graphic is going to be first impression that many people get about your company.
+Remember, that graphic is going to be many people’s first impression of your company.
 Make sure it’s a positive impression.

 Finally, make the image itself an attention-getter.
 Select something that will stand out from the standard assortment of images in a person’s newsfeed.